Amulya-Yadav/U-Net-PyTorch/README.md

 ## License

+This project is licensed under the MIT License.
-MIT License · © franciszekparma
+© franciszekparma